 Ah, notalgia.
 Anyhow, I came back to this game years later and explored it more carefully, with a (much) more capable computer.
 Aaron Willis had a fan site which showed most of the items you can find, what they do, and where to find them.
-That site's gone now, so I've written this one to pick up where it left off, and help others who might discover this game and be puzzled about what to do with it.
-I've created a table of the findable items similar to Aaron's old fan site, and I've also created a version of the game map thatt shows where all the findable items are.
+That site's gone now, so I've written this one to pick up where his left off, and help others who might discover this game and be puzzled about what to do with it.
+I've created a table of the findable items similar to Aaron's, and I've created a version of the game map that shows where all the findable items are.

-Rather than tell you everything about how to play the game, I'll offer my pointers about what the manual doesn't say.
-First off, what's with these findable items I mentioned?
+Rather than tell you everything about how to play the game, I'll offer my pointers about things the manual doesn't mention.
+First off, what's the deal with these findable items?
 Some are weapons or healing potions.
 Others activate units.
-You start the game with only two units you can order around besides the proto-Fellowship (Frodo, Sam, and Pippin--yes, Merry's not there yet; in the book, he met them in Buckland).
+You start the game with only two units you can order around besides the proto-Fellowship (Frodo, Sam, and Pippin--yes, Merry's not there yet; like in the book, he's waiting for you in Buckland).
 But if you can collect the Red Arrow and bring it to Edoras, you'll activate Rohan.
 That sort of thing.

 War in Middle Earth was released on a number of different platforms: the ZX Spectrum, MSX, Commodore 64, Amstrad CPC, MS-DOS, Commodore Amiga, Apple IIGS, and Atari ST. Some of the particulars of the game, especially its graphics, differed a bit between platforms, but everything I mention here will pertain to the DOS version: it's the one I know, and the only one I've played.